 Quick links: external storage buying guide

 Choosing the best external hard drive or SSD for your Mac or PC is essential.
-As any creative knows, it doesn't take long for files to start filling up the internal hard drive of your machine – but there are a number of considerations to make before pulling out your wallet.
+As any designer or artist knows, it doesn't take long for files to start filling up the internal hard drive of your machine – but there are a number of considerations to make before pulling out your wallet.

 First, the basics.
 An external hard drive or SSD (which stands for Solid State Drive) is a device that can be easily plugged into your machine, giving you almost-instant storage space, without having to open up your computer and make complicated upgrades.